-We started using it with our clients because we do a survey up front when we work with a new corporate client, to understand what people think and where their knowledge levels are at.
-And then we do post-training surveys and with those, the star and smiley ratings are a fun, engaging and fast way to get feedback from people.
+We started using it with our clients because we do a survey up front when we work with a new corporate client.
+We ask them questions to understand what people think and where their knowledge levels are at.
+And then we do post-training surveys.
+In those, the star and smiley ratings are a fun, engaging and fast way to get feedback from people.

 Recently we implemented the IQ test with the different outcomes.
 There’s a lot of great functionality within Survey Anyplace to do these kinds of things.

 It did take a fair amount of time to set up the test and add a Zapier integration with Infusionsoft.
 So we did have to make a sizeable time investment to get it all up and running.